-Routine letters, phone calls and emails are charged as equivalent to six minutes of the hourly rate and we charge for time spent on making and taking telephone calls in six minute units.
+Routine letters, phone calls and emails are charged as equivalent to six minutes of the hourly rate.
+Other letters, phone calls and emails (over six minutes) are charged on a time basis.
 From time to time we may arrange for some of this work to be carried out by persons not directly employed by us.
-For all such work, our charges are noted in the letter enclosed with this leaflet.
+For all such work, our charges are noted in the letter enclosed with these terms of business.
 Should you be unhappy with our bill, you have the right to object and apply for an assessment of the bill under Part III of the Solicitors Act 1974.
-Please also refer to point 4 above.
+Please also refer to section 4 above.

-Unpaid Invoices/Bills - should we need to commence debt recovery proceedings to recover payments overdue by more than 30 days, we reserve the right to charge for the work done at the standard hourly rate of the person dealing with the matter.
+All our bills are payable on receipt and we prefer payment to be made by online bank transfer.
+Should we need to commence debt recovery proceedings to recover payments overdue by more than 30 days, we reserve the right to charge for the work done at the standard hourly rate of the person dealing with the matter.
 We also reserve the right to charge interest on all or part of the bill if it remains unpaid.

 In many cases we will negotiate the settlement of claims without the need to utilise the services of a barrister.
-However this may be necessary and, if so, you will be notified in advance of this and provided with details of any charge incurred.
+However this may be necessary and, if so, you will be notified in advance of this and provided with details of any charges incurred.
 If we are acting pursuant to a no win no fee arrangement and it becomes necessary to use a barrister, we will aim to arrange a no win no fee agreement with him or her as well so that your responsibility for such fees will be covered on the same basis as our own.